bitovi/academy/src/technology-consulting/6-building-rapport.md

 Small gestures can make a big difference in building rapport.

-- **Client visits:** When traveling to a client location, bring company swag and snacks to share in the office.
+When traveling to a client location, bring company swag and snacks to share in the office.
 These gestures can create a positive atmosphere and strengthen relationships.

 Tips and techniques: